 Learn more about other Student Employment opportunities.

 *Only some off-campus contracts (detailed below) with outside agencies are approved before the start of each academic year.
 This allows students to work at those specific sites using their FWS funds from TC.
+The Office of Financial Aid welcomes communications from other off-campus agencies interested in partnering with the Work Study program at TC.
+Please note that approval to serve as a new off-campus Work Study site is not guaranteed as a result of initiating an application.

 Many conditions apply to the FWS program and students must adhere to them in order to establish and maintain eligibility.
-If you receive an Federal Work-Study position, you will be given a document detailing all terms and conditions associated with being an Federal Work-Study student.
+If you receive a Federal Work-Study position, you will be given a document detailing all terms and conditions associated with being an Federal Work-Study student.
 Your supervisor must also agree and adhere to these conditions.

 To be eligible for Federal Work-Study, students must meet several requirements: